awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.md

 + List shards in a stream using [ListShards](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kinesis-1913-12-02.html#listshards)\.
 + Add or reduce the number of shards in a stream using [UpdateShardCount](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-kinesis-1913-12-02.html#updateshardcount)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

 For more information about using Amazon Kinesis Data Streams, see the [Amazon Kinesis Data Streams Developer Guide](https://docs.aws.amazon.com/streams/latest/dev/)\.

-## List Data Stream Shards<a name="list-data-stream-shards"></a>
+## List data stream shards<a name="list-data-stream-shards"></a>

 List the details of up to 100 shards in a specific stream\.